aws/aws-iot-device-sdk-java-v2/documents/ANDROID.md

 [Android IoT Samples App README](../samples/Android/README.md)

 ## Android KeyChain
 Connecting using credentials stored in the Android KeyChain requires the app have permission to both access the KeyChain as well as the alias containing the PrivateKey within.
 The [Android KeyChain PubSub Sample](../samples/Android/AndroidKeyChainPubSub/README.md) demonstrates how you can use the context and alias with the `AndroidKeyChainHandlerBuilder` and the `AwsIotMqtt5ClientBuilder` to connect to AWS IoT Core with an Mqtt5 Client.
-The sample is included in the [Android Sample](../samples/Android/README.md).
+The sample is included in the [Android IoT Samples App](../samples/Android/README.md).
 The `AndroidKeyChainHandlerBuilder` also accepts a `PrivateKey` directly but then requires the Certificate be set using either `withCertificateFromPath` or `withCertificateContents`.

 ## PKCS#11
 Connecting using PKCS#11 requires a PKCS#11 library which the user must supply.
 There are requirements the library must meet: